domRiddle/ASF/IPC.md

 Yes, this is what ASF API was designed for and you can use anything capable of sending a HTTP request to access it.
 Local userscripts follow **[CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)** logic, and we allow access from all origins (`*`) as long as `IPCPassword` is set, as an extra security measure.
 This allows you to execute various authenticated ASF API requests, without allowing potentially malicious scripts to do that automatically (as they'd need to know your `IPCPassword` to do that).

-### Can I access ASF's IPC remotely, e.g. from other machine?
+### Can I access ASF's IPC remotely, e.g. from another machine?

 Yes, we recommend to use a reverse proxy for that (explained below).
 This way you can access your web server in typical way, which will then access ASF's IPC on the same machine.
 Alternatively, if you don't want to run with a reverse proxy, you can use **[custom configuration](#custom-configuration)** with appropriate URL for that, e.g. `http://*:1242`.